-The Cooperativa Cafe Timor works with very small farms in East Timor, most are less than a hectare of land in Maubesse, an area of high altitude.
+The Cooperativa Cafe Timor works with very small farms in East Timor, most are less than a hectare of land (2.491 acres) in Maubesse, an area of high altitude.
 The coffee from East Timor was originally planted over 400 years ago by Portuguese colonists.
-An epidemic of coffee leaf rust wiped out the plants and with the replanting of plants, the spontaneous creation of a new varietal occured - Hibrido de Timor.
-The people of Timor continue to rebuild following the devastation of the coffee industry as well as past invasion and occupation by Indonesia and their fight for independence.
+In the late 1800's an epidemic of coffee leaf rust wiped out nearly all of these Arabica coffee plants.
+In the early 1900's the Dutch brought and planted Robusta plants amongst the remaining Arabica in an effort to bring life back to the coffee industry.
+In 1927 a new varietal was found to have spontaneously developed - Hibrido de Timor.
+This new varietal allowed all the positive attributes of Arabica coffee and the leaf rust resistant Robusta to exist within the same coffee plant.
+The people of Timor continue to emotionally celebrate this first Hibrido de Timor coffee tree nearly 100 years later!!

 Altitude: 2600 to 5250 feet above sea level